 This means you do not have an AAA.
-No monitoring is needed afterwards and you will not be invited for screening again as you are very unlikely to develop an aneurysm that needs an operation later in life.
+No monitoring is needed afterwards and you will not be invited for screening again.
+Men who have a normal result are very unlikely to develop an aneurysm that needs an operation later in life.